elunna/nerfhack-changelog/README.md

 * Auto-ID kicking boots when they are kicked
 * Auto-ID BUC of products from BUC identified tinning kit or horn of plenty (UnNetHack++)
 * Auto-ID BUC of wands when they backfire
+* Auto-id bags of holding when items are added or removed
 * Blessed stethoscopes can identify eggs (Evil/Spork)
 * Make rustproof/erodeproof/fixed known by default (Dyna)